 The ANCC

-The American Nurses Credentialing Center might help you find a preceptor if you studied at one of their approved schools.
-They have a database of preceptors for universities that are part of their Certification Eligibility Curriculum Review Program (CECRP).
+The American Nurses Credentialing Center might help you find a preceptor if you studied at a hospital or one of their approved schools.
+They have a preceptor directory for universities that are part of their Certification Eligibility Curriculum Review Program (CECRP).

 As of July 27, their website showing the preceptor bank seems to be down.
 We will still include a link for it here.
 If you can’t access it in the near future go to the ANCC main website (linked above) and contact them for more information on finding a preceptor.